pakx/mithril-hn-basic/README.md

 To run, download the `src` folder, then open `index.html` (even just directly from the filesystem) in a modern browser.

-For the impatient here's a [Flems version](http://yep.it/xgpsuj) _(Note: if you get only a spinner, try opening that link in Chrome.)_

-(For Flems itself, see this [Gitter OP](https://gitter.im/mithriljs/mithril.js?at=594a238dad5b0377046ed0cf) by Rasmus)
+For the impatient here's a [Flems version](http://yep.it/xgpsuj) _(Note: if you get only a spinner, try opening that link in Chrome.
+If some content-links sucn as in "news" don't open in-situ ... it may be due how Flems works; they should open OK in a new tab.
+For Flems itself, see this [Gitter OP](https://gitter.im/mithriljs/mithril.js?at=594a238dad5b0377046ed0cf) by Rasmus)_

 ## Spec